jnishii/datascience-notebook-rplus/README.md

-# datascience-notebook-rplus
+# r-notebook-plus

-This is a variant of docker image of jupyter/datascience-notebook with some R libralies.
+This is a variant of docker image of jupyter/r-notebook with some R libralies.

 ## additional R libralies